AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/add-assets.md

 >[!NOTE]
 >
->Voor het uploaden van geneste maphiërarchieën naar AEM raadpleegt u het [bulkuploaden van elementen](#bulk-upload).
+>Voor het uploaden van geneste maphiërarchieën naar AEM raadpleegt u [bulkupload-elementen](#bulk-upload).

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#